POP Network Token (POP) Price Tops $0.0001 on Major Exchanges

 POP Network Token Coin Profile

-POP is a proof-of-work (PoW) coin that uses the Scrypt hashing algorithm.
-Its launch date was February 2nd, 2014.
+POP Network Token (CRYPTO:POP) is a proof-of-work (PoW) coin that uses the Scrypt hashing algorithm.
+It launched on February 2nd, 2014.
 POP Network Token’s total supply is 1,600,000,000 coins.
-The official message board for POP Network Token is bitcointalk.org/index.php?topic=5200973.0.
-The Reddit community for POP Network Token is https://reddit.com/r/popnetwork.
 The official website for POP Network Token is thepopnetwork.org.
 POP Network Token’s official Twitter account is @PopularCoin and its Facebook page is accessible here.
+The Reddit community for POP Network Token is https://reddit.com/r/popnetwork.
+The official message board for POP Network Token is bitcointalk.org/index.php?topic=5200973.0.

 POP Network Token Coin Trading

-It is usually not currently possible to purchase alternative cryptocurrencies such as POP Network Token directly using US dollars.
-Investors seeking to trade POP Network Token should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Gemini, GDAX or Changelly.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase POP Network Token using one of the aforementioned exchanges.
+It is usually not possible to buy alternative cryptocurrencies such as POP Network Token directly using US dollars.
+Investors seeking to trade POP Network Token should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as GDAX, Gemini or Changelly.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy POP Network Token using one of the aforementioned exchanges.

 Receive News & Updates for POP Network Token Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for POP Network Token and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.